 after commands, but unfortunately that hook is not guaranteed to run

-only once, and worse it is not guaranteed run after the command.
+only once, and worse it is not guaranteed to run after the command.

 Working around this limitation made an essential part of Transient